Coates gets backlash saying Olympics are on, no matter virus - WHIZ News

 The magazine said the IOC would pay up to $400 per night for rooms, with local organizers making up any difference.

 Many of Japan’s newspapers are among more than 60 local Olympic sponsors that have contributed more than $3 billion to local organizers.
-They have been restrained in their criticism.
+They have been restrained in their criticism, although one of them — the Hokkaido Shimbun — did call for unspecified action from Prime Minister Yoshihide Suga.
+Suga has said it’s the IOC that must determine the fate of the Olympics.

+“That inaction itself is forfeiting the responsibility over people’s lives and health.
+Those in charge should take that to heart.”

 The Shinano Mainichi Shimbun, which is not a sponsor, called for a cancellation in an editorial on Sunday.